Sing Out for Shelter Concert 2015

 Saturday, February 21, 8:00 PM

 Preferred Seating $50

 General Admission $25

-This year’s concert of a cappella vocal music will once again benefit three local organizations that serve the more than 30,000 individuals who experience homelessness each year in the Greater Washington DC Region – the Community Council for the Homeless at Friendship Place (CCHFP), Christ House, and MMUMC’s own Metropolitan House.
-These concerts have raised approximately $195,000 over the past twenty-one years.
-In October, 2010, CCHFP honored the Augmented Eight with the 13th annual Benjamin E. Cooper Award recognizing outstanding contributions by members of the Washington DC community to the cause of ending homelessness.
+This year’s concert of a cappella vocal music will once again benefit three local organizations that serve the more than 30,000 individuals who experience homelessness each year in the Greater Washington DC Region – Friendship Place, Christ House, and MMUMC’s own Metropolitan House.
+These concerts have raised over $200,000 over the past twenty-two years.
+In October, 2010, Friendship Place honored the Augmented Eight with the 13th annual Benjamin E. Cooper Award recognizing outstanding contributions by members of the Washington DC community to the cause of ending homelessness.

 All of the recipient organizations of SOS are 501(c)(3) tax exempt organizations, and each will receive one-third (1/3) of the value of each ticket or donation.
 Your contribution above the amount of any value you receive will be exempt from federal income taxation.

 The Augmented Eight is an all male a cappella group that has entertained Washington audiences for over 60 years with a blend of old standards and modern pop, with a bit of jazz, gospel, and doo wop arrangements.

 Since 2010, the Capital Hearings have been entertaining Washington audiences large and small, from holiday caroling and embassy soirees to Capitol Hill flash mobs and roller derby bouts.
 The group’s repertoire ranges from classical favorites to vocal jazz and contemporary arrangements.
 Its members have performed with prominent D.C. choruses, sung at Carnegie Hall, and been featured soloists at the Kennedy Center.
 They are music teachers, professional church choristers, lead singers of rock bands, conductors, arrangers, beat-boxers, and scat-masters.